nethann/nethanwebsite/src/components/Global-Components/3-D_Models/3-DModel_Download_Info.md

-# How to imoprt 3-D models to react?
+# How to import 3-D models to react?

 1. Download the blender model as **.glb file**.
 (Make sure you apply the modifiers & only selection)
 2. Drag & drop your .glb file to the **public folder** in React